ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-13 235318](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/9a2864b2-0104-474b-876c-957821346b76)

-Here we see our two nics(Network interface controller) from earlier.
-Assign and label the correct network adapter Start by selecting the Ethernet connection that is connected to the internet.
-View status of each adapter by right-click > Status > Details.
-Rename the one with "IPv4 Address: 10.0.2.15"(Which is the one connected to internet) to "Internet" and the other "unrecognized" one to X_INTERNAL_X.
-The unrecognized adapter is due to DHCP server not being able to find IP Address, so internal VM one was provided.
+Here we see our two NICs (network interface controller) from earlier.
+Assign and label the correct network adapter.
+Start by selecting the Ethernet connection that is connected to the internet.
+View the status of each adapter by right-clicking > Status > Details.
+Rename the one with "IPv4 Address: 10.0.2.15 (which is the one connected to the internet) to "Internet" and the other "unrecognized" one to X_INTERNAL_X.
+The unrecognized adapter is due to the DHCP server not being able to find an IP address, so an internal VM one was provided.

 ![Screenshot 2024-03-13 235333](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/c382f8c6-4186-4ba7-a24e-1bf4231a7f98)